darkreader/darkreader/README.md

 ```

-A brief explaination what all those variables mean:
+A brief explanation of what all those variables mean:

 - `--darkreader-selection-foreground`: This is directly the value that had been set into the Selection setting and should be used as the foreground of selection.
-- `--darkreader-selection-background`: This will be generated based of the foreground color and should be consider to make the foreground color read-able/visible.
+- `--darkreader-selection-background`: This will be generated based on the foreground color and should be considered to make the foreground color read-able/visible.
 - `--darkreader-neutral-background`: This is directly the value that had been set into the Background setting and will be mostly used for elements that have a wrong background-color.
-- `--darkreader-neutral-text`: This is directly the value that had been set into the Text setting and will be mostly used for elements that have a non read-able/visible color.
+- `--darkreader-neutral-text`: This is directly the value that had been set into the Text setting and will be mostly used for elements that have a non-read-able/visible color.

 **Fixes for Filter and Filter+ modes**.